-Covering a large portion of the District administration building’s roof, the newly finished 42.9 kW system is expected to generate over 55,000 kW of electricity annually translating to over $3,000 in direct energy costs estimated to be saved annually.
+Covering a large portion of the District administration building’s roof, the newly finished 42.9 kW system is expected to generate over 55,000 kW of electricity every year translating to an annual direct energy cost savings of $3,000.
 Built in 2009 and Leadership in Energy and Environmental Design (LEED) Gold certified, the District office was constructed with the structural features necessary so that a solar system could be added later.

 “Building to LEED’s gold certification standard is commendable and definitely contributed to lower installation costs.
 Bend Park & Recreation is a testament to the benefits of building solar ready,” stated Paul Israel, Sunlight Solar Energy Inc.’s president.

 Curious about the District’s solar energy savings?
 See the District office’s savings for yourself on the District’s web-based solar energy data monitor – it’s live!

 Here are some more of the things we do to be environmentally responsible: